makinuk/makinuk.github.io/pages/privacy.md

 ---
 layout: page
-title: "About"
+title: "Privacy Policy"
-subheadline: "Privacy Policy"
+#subheadline: "Privacy Policy"
-teaser: "Privacy Policy"
+#teaser: "Privacy Policy"
 permalink: "/privacy/"
 ---

-<h1>Privacy Policy</h1>

 <p><!--INFOLINKS_OFF-->We respect your privacy and we are committed to safeguarding your privacy while online at our site <a href="http://www.makinuk.com" target="_blank">www.makinuk.com</a>.
 The following discloses the information gathering and dissemination practices for this Web site.</p>